oschrenk/notes/hibernate.md

 ## Using native queries ##

-Issuing native sqlQueries
+Issuing native sql queries

 	sess.createSQLQuery("SELECT * FROM CATS").list();

-will return a List of Object arrays (Object[]) with scalar values for each column.
+will return a List of Object arrays (`Object[]`) with scalar values for each column.

-Hibernate will use ResultSetMetadata to deduce the actual order and types of the returned scalar values.
+Hibernate will use `ResultSetMetadata` to deduce the actual order and types of the returned scalar values.
 To avoid that or to simply be more explicit in what is returned:

 	sess.createSQLQuery("SELECT * FROM CATS")
 	 .addScalar("ID", Hibernate.LONG)